sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - **pass/fail test**: the test subject is just evaluated according to if it complies or not with its goal.
  - **test to failure**: the test subject is evaluated up to the point of critical collapse or failure. this test improves the pass/test fail, as it explores the boundary limits of the test subject.
  - **degradation test**: the test subject is evaluated during certain life time of cycles, and different relevant paramenters or performance are evaluated.
 Then the the test subject is evaluated againg during other life time or cycles, and again the paramenters of interest or performance is evaluated, .... this continues up to the goal of the test is fullfilled.
 This method is preferred over the other two previous methods, as it gives information about the relevant parameters of interest and its evolution.

+## ACCELERATING TESTING

+This refers to those techniques that allow us to accelerate testing.

 ALT (and HALT) and HASS are two methods that are complementary of each other.